KDE/kde-builder/doc/man-kde-builder.1.md

 module listed in the KDE project database (and you can precede the module name with `+` to force this).

-`kdesrc-build` is designed to be able to be completely headless (however, see **ENVIRONMENT**), and so typically ignores its input completely.
-Command output is logged instead of being shown on the kdesrc-build output.
+`kde-builder` is designed to be able to be completely headless (however, see **ENVIRONMENT**), and so typically ignores its input completely.
+Command output is logged instead of being shown on the kde-builder output.

 Modules are built one after the other.
-If a module fails to update then it is not built. `kdesrc-build` will not abort just because of a module failure, instead it will keep trying to update and build subsequent modules.
-By default, `kdesrc-build` will commence building a module as soon as the source code update is complete for that module, even if other updates are occurring concurrently.
+If a module fails to update then it is not built. `kde-builder` will not abort just because of a module failure, instead it will keep trying to update and build subsequent modules.
+By default, `kde-builder` will commence building a module as soon as the source code update is complete for that module, even if other updates are occurring concurrently.

-At the end `kdesrc-build` will show which modules failed to build, and where the logs were kept for that build run.
+At the end `kde-builder` will show which modules failed to build, and where the logs were kept for that build run.

 # OPTIONS